1lumen selects and reviews products personally. We may earn affiliate commissions through our links, which help support our testing.

 If you’ve been visiting 1Lumen on a regular basis, you know that we review most of the available Olight flashlights (and headlamps, and lanterns, and special lights, and desk lights etc.). lol.

-Instead of the 14,000 lumens of the Marauder 2, this is claiming a maximum output of 7,000 lumens, including a Spot light features, and RGB LEDs.. not AUX!
+Instead of the 14,000 lumens of the Marauder 2, this is claiming a maximum output of 7,000 lumens, including Spot light features and RGB LEDs.. not AUX!
 So you can get a ‘real red, green or blue’ beam.
 Not just for fun, like you have with AUX LEDs.

-Just for some background information: I had to finish this review within 4-5 days of receiving it, so I did my best to include as many measurements as possible, but couldn’t do runtimes for all modes, due to the new battery setup and time constraints.
+For some background information, I had to finish this review within 4-5 days of receiving it, so I did my best to include as many measurements as possible.
+However, due to the new battery setup and time constraints, I couldn’t do runtimes for all modes.

 Package quality.